huaweicloud/terraform-provider-huaweicloud/docs/resources/mpc_transcoding_template.md

   The default value is 1.

-* `max_iframes_interval` - (Optional, Int) Specifies the mximum I-frame interval.
+* `max_iframes_interval` - (Optional, Int) Specifies the maximum I-frame interval.
 The value ranges from 2 to 10.
   The default value is 5.
 The unit is second.

 * `max_consecutive_bframes` - (Optional, Int) Specifies the maximum number of B-frames.
-  The vaule range is  0 to 7, and the default value is 4.
+  The value range is  0 to 7, and the default value is 4.
 The unit is frame.

 * `fps` - (Optional, Int) Specifies the frame rate.
 Its value is 0 or an integer ranging from 5 to 30.
   The default value is 0.
 The unit is FPS.